-More than two decades later, on the 25th World AIDS Day, LIFE.com shares the deeply moving story behind that picture, along with Frare’s own memories of those harrowing, transformative years.
+Here, almost a quarter-century later, LIFE.com shares the deeply moving story behind that picture, along with Frare’s own memories of those harrowing, transformative years.

 “I started grad school at Ohio University in Athens in January 1990,” Frare told LIFE.com.
 “Right away, I began volunteering at the Pater Noster House, an AIDS hospice in Columbus.
 In March I started taking photos there and got to know the staff — and one volunteer, in particular, named Peta — who were caring for David and the other patients.”

 David Kirby was born and raised in a small town in Ohio.
 A gay activist in the 1980s, he learned in the late Eighties — while he was living in California and estranged from his family — that he had contracted HIV.
 He got in touch with his parents and asked if he could come home; he wanted, he said, to die with his family around him.
 The Kirbys welcomed their son back.

 Peta, for his part, was an extraordinary (and sometimes extraordinarily difficult) character.
 Born Patrick Church, Peta was “half-Native American and half-White,” Frare says, “a caregiver and a client at Pater Noster, a person who rode the line between genders and one of the most amazing people I’ve ever met.”